Luis Sanguino: Artistic career

 Motivated by his teacher, Coullaut-Valera, Sanguino presented himself as a sculptor at the contest for the "Valley of the Fallen", submitting a number of draft works on the armed forces of the land, sea and air, and militias; at this time, he was 18 years old.
 Sanguino's drafts consisted of the following: three in plaster one metre tall, a sculpture measuring 1.75 m, a hand worked in stone (for he wished to show his ability at carving stone), and several drawings.
 He was chosen to execute the work, although at the time, he found himself having to do the then obligatory military service.

 The works for the construction of the "Valley of the Fallen" Basilica (San Lorenzo de El Escorial, Community of Madrid) were begun in 1942, with Director General of Architecture Pedro Muguruza being put in charge of the project.
 He, however, gave it up in 1949 owing to advanced degenerative paralysis.
 The project's direction then shifted to Diego Méndez González, who at once set about simplifying parts of the work (for example, Coullaut-Valera's project for a Way of the Cross vanished from the plans).
 The sculptures that alluded to the armed forces were Sanguino's.

 The Armed Forces monument is made up of eight sculptures, each three metres tall, carved in granite with angular, big, flat and stark shapes (which contrast with the polished look seen in the faces and arms), which fit perfectly into the whole complex, which itself is distinguished in its architectural character.
 It is found on the upper parts of both the walls of the Basilica's nave, which is structurally a crypt (it is underground), symbolizing at once the watch and the grief (representing the theme of a man being half monk and half soldier, and at the same time referring and paying homage to the armed forces: army, navy, air force and militias), before the remains of those who lie within.
-It took three years to make these sculptures., and Sanguino himself says that he was paid well for his work.
+It took three years to make these sculptures., and Sanguino himself said that he was paid well for his work.

 It was at the time when Sanguino and other sculptors were working on models for the project in a room at the Palacio de Oriente (as it was then known) that he actually met Francisco Franco, who came to see them while attending a credentials ceremony.
 Nobody was brave enough to speak to him.
-Sanguino says of him "He was a very short man, but he impressed."
+Sanguino said of him "He was a very short man, but he impressed."